apify/apify-cli/docs/integrating-scrapy.md

 Success: The Scrapy project has been wrapped successfully.
 ```

+For example, here is a [source code](https://github.com/apify/actor-scrapy-books-example) of an actorized Scrapy project, and [here](https://apify.com/vdusek/scrapy-books-example) the corresponding Actor in Apify Store.

 ### Run the Actor locally

 Create a Python virtual environment by running: